 The complex and far-reaching nature of disruption threatens industry and company fortunes.

 Disruptive forces flock together.
 A heatwave upsets the supply chain.
 Earnings fall short; investor confidence dips.
-Citizens protest against fossil fuels (yet refuse to take a cold shower).
+Citizens protest against fossil fuels (whilst refusing themselves to take a cold shower).

 An anxious government advocates sustainable consumption just when environmental worries drive up the cost of capital.
 Employees clamour for more security amid fears of a bear market.